Clearly Better Commercial

 If you’re not building a new property from the ground up, it is possible to make sustainable improvements to your existing non-green building.
 A sustainability analysis from Clarity Commercial will review your property’s energy usage and sources, heating and cooling system, ventilation system, windows, landscaping, and other factors that contribute to the efficiency and sustainability of your property.

 From there, we will make recommendations for improvements that you can incorporate into your budget projections for future projects.
 For example, you may know that your building is due for an HVAC update in the next five years.
-Our sustainability analysis may recommend you consider energy-efficient upgrades for this project that will lower your energy costs over the next fifteen years.
-Or, we may recommend upgrading your building’s air ventilation system to improve indoor air quality to create a safer, more comfortable property.
+Our sustainability analysis may recommend that you consider energy-efficient upgrades for this project that will lower your energy costs over the next fifteen years.
+Or, we may recommend upgrading your building’s air ventilation system to improve indoor air quality and create a safer, more comfortable property.

 Property management